jerbs/fsidx/README.md

 ## Alternative Tools

 - The [find(1)] utility recursively descends the directory tree and prints pathnames matching the search criteria. *find* can not only search for matching file names, but for any file system level metadata.
 For repeated queries *find* is slower than just searching in the database files. *fsidx* queries are also more intuitive. *find* usually only provides glob patterns.
-Searching files on media curently not mounted is also not possible.
+Searching files on media currently not mounted is also not possible.

 - The [locate(1)] program also searches a database for all pathnames which match a specified pattern.
-In that sense *locate* is a very similar program. *fsidx* provides additional features and more intuitve queries.
+In that sense *locate* is a very similar program. *fsidx* provides additional features and more intuitive queries.

 [find(1)]:https://linux.die.net/man/1/find
 [locate(1)]:https://linux.die.net/man/1/locate